danielljeon/docs/notes/machine_learning.md

 1. Assign equal we.ights to the dataset.
 2. Select a stump.
-3. Calculate the importance factor $\alpha$, for each datapoint factor.
+3. Calculate the importance factor $\alpha$, for each data point factor.
    $$\alpha = \tfrac{1}{2} \log_{e} \left( \frac{1 - \text{Total Error}}{\text{Total Error}} \right)$$

    where: